ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 We will now exercise how to do it, first with a simple example and then with a container image that we have been using in the exercises.

-But first, let us see from where we got the images that we have been using so far.
+But first, let us see where we get the images that we have been using so far.

 ## Container image registries